RCMP Right Fit Interview Competency 2 Flexibility

 Remember, when answering these questions, you will articulate your example using the S*T*A*R principle.

 “Flexibility” for Situational Based Questions

 The situational question will be a hypothetical scenario that will assess how you would handle a certain situation.

 The interviewer will provide you with a scenario and ask what you would do.
 You will respond by stating the action that you would take if faced with that situation, why you would take that action and what factors you considered.
 This is called the A*R*C principle.

 You might get a question that asks what you would do if you were going to be late for work for reasons that were outside of your control.
 Or what you would do if you were assigned a new task or project prior to a previous one being completed.

 Situational questions can be somewhat lengthy, so you have to be careful to pay attention to the entire question and focus on the parts that are relevant.
-Think about the action as a series of steps, then state why you would do those steps and what you considered when thinking about your action.
+Keep in mind that this is one action, but there will be a series of steps involved in completing that action.
+Go through in detail all of the steps that you would take, and why.
+Then, articulate what you considered when thinking about your what action would be.

 As you can see, there is a lot to consider when focusing on this one competency.
 And as I continue to stress, you must be prepared.
 Have your examples ready and practice delivering them using S*T*A*R. Come up with sample scenarios on your own and practice answering them using the A*R*C principle.

 Catch up on all parts of this series: RCMP Competencies.